oracle/weblogic-kubernetes-operator/documentation/3.1/content/developerguide/code-structure.md

 This project has the following directory structure:

-* `docs`: Helm charts, Javadoc, Operator REST API Swagger, and Domain reference
+* `docs`: Helm charts, Operator REST API Swagger, and Domain reference
 * `docs-source`: This documentation
 * `integration-tests`: Original, JUnit 4 integration test suite (see also `new-integration-tests`)
 * `json-schema`: Java model to JSON schema generator